busthorne/simp/README.md

         -- later: joined from foreign table
         d.*
     from hf.ukr_pravda_2y as d;
 select complete_all('ukr_pravda_2y', batch => true);
--- roughly does as follows:
---
--- CREATE TABLE bluerose.[dataset]
-AS
---     SELECT columns before tally;
--- CREATE INDEX ...
--- INSERT INTO bluerose.jobs ...
--- CREATE OR REPLACE VIEW [dataset] AS
---     SELECT
---         columns from internal batch-table
---         join
---         columns from original dataset
---     FROM bluerose.[dataset], LATERAL [DDL]

 -- later: query only what's been completed so far select id, q, a, v from urk_pravda_2y where v is not null;